EXCLUSIVE: Fears Dundee could lose more than 100 front-line education jobs over attainment gap changes

 In previous years, this has seen around £6.3 million of extra cash made available to help the poorest pupils in Dundee achieve their goals.

-Youngsters in Clackmannanshire, East Ayrshire, Glasgow, Inverclyde, North Ayrshire, North Lanarkshire, Renfrewshire and West Dunbartonshire also benefitted as part of the small number of “challenge authorities”.
+Youngsters in Clackmannanshire, East Ayrshire, Glasgow, Inverclyde, North Ayrshire, North Lanarkshire, Renfrewshire and West Dunbartonshire also benefited as part of the small number of “challenge authorities”.

 However, Education Secretary Shirley-Anne Somerville told MSPs on Tuesday the money will in future be broken up by all 32 of the country’s councils, with allocation depending on the number of low income families who live there.